 Sea vegetables, also known as edible seaweeds, are not only incredibly tasty, they’re also one of the most unique and nutritious foods on the planet!
 They’ve been consumed for thousands of years in coastal areas like Japan (where seaweed residue has been found in clay pots dating back to 3000 BC!), and in one of Japan’s earliest legal codes (the Taiho Code of in the 8th century AD), were even legislated to be an acceptable form of tax payment.
 And, the pink color we see in salmon and flamingos?
 That comes from astaxanthin, a naturally occurring carotenoid in the algae they eat (or in the case of flamingos, shrimp that eat the algae first!).
 In fact, captive flamingos will turn white if their diet isn’t supplemented with the levels of astaxanthin they eat in the wild!

-Most of us are familiar with the nori that wraps sushi rolls, but list of edible seaweeds definitely doesn’t end there.
-Other types of seaweed fit for human consumption include:
+Most of us are familiar with the nori that wraps sushi rolls, but the list of edible seaweeds definitely doesn’t end there.
+Other sea vegetables include:

-- Dulse, a salty red seaweed that can be eaten without any soaking or cooking!
+- Dulse, which is salty, reddish-purple, and soft enough to be eaten without any soaking or cooking!

-- Laver, a smooth, sheet-like red algae with a very high iodine content (which makes its flavor similar to olives and oysters!), which is used to make nori for sushi
+- Laver, which is a smooth, sheet-like red algae that turns dark green when dried, with a very high iodine content (which makes its flavor similar to olives and oysters!); it’s used to make nori for sushi

 Plenty of vegetables have impressive nutritional résumés, but seaweeds really take the cake (er, the salad)!
 Although each variety of seaweed has a different overall profile of vitamins and minerals, in general, you can expect these foods to be rich in: